top of page

 Opening times

-It's always worth checking with the venue for their current opening times, as they can vary.
+It's always worth checking with the museum for their current opening times, as they can vary.

 Last entry is 2 hours before closing, and that can really hamper what you can do.
 We watched as many visitors were politely turned away.